 - Entrance skin dosimetry and size-specific dose estimate from pediatric chest CTA.

-In general, most of the techniques applied to adults can be performed in children, although the indications in children generally differ from those in adults.
+Most of the techniques applied to adults can be performed in children, although the indications in children generally differ.

 - Central Venous Access